tobyzerner/placement.js/README.md

 **Why not [Popper.js](https://github.com/FezVrasta/popper.js)?** Because 7kb min+gzip just to position a tooltip is too much.
 Popper.js is powerful and addresses a lot of use-cases, but as a result it is relatively large and can be difficult to configure.
 When you just need something simple...

-**Placement.js** addresses a single use-case: positioning a popup on one side of another element, optimizing the placement depending on the size of the popup:
+**Placement.js** addresses a single use-case: positioning a popup on one side of an anchor, optimizing the placement depending on the size of the popup:

 * If the popup is too big, it may swap to the other side if there is more room available.
 * The position and dimensions of the popup will be capped so that it will never go off-screen.